christsven/.dotfiles/README.md

 Status bar for two monitors with custom theme.

+## Rofi

+Dmenu replacer as well as used for powermenu and sound settings.

+## Dunst

+notification handler.
+Integration with KDE Connect.

 ## Colour management

 Where possible, environment theme is used.
 Neovim and zsh currently still use usermade themes.